AElfProject/aelf-docs/docs/quick-start/developers/single-pool-staking-dapp/index.md

   ![staking-create-token-validating](/img/staking-create-token-validating.png)

-- Once the transaction is successfully validated, a new **Sign** transaction request will pop-up on Portkey to **Create Token on the SideChain**.
+- Once the transaction is successfully validated, a new **Sign** transaction request will pop-up on Portkey to **Create Token on the dAppChain**.

 - Click on the **Approve** button and wait for the transaction to complete.

   ![staking-create-token-sidechain-request](/img/staking-create-token-sidechain-request.png)

-- After the successful creation of the token on the sidechain, a new **Sign** transaction request will pop-up on Portkey to **Issue Tokens On the SideChain**.
+- After the successful creation of the token on the dAppChain, a new **Sign** transaction request will pop-up on Portkey to **Issue Tokens On the dAppChain**.

 - Click on the **Approve** button and wait for the transaction to complete.

   ![staking-issue-token-request](/img/staking-issue-token-request.png)

-- Once tokens are issued successfully on the sidechain, a new **Sign** transaction request will pop-up on Portkey to **Transfer Tokens to the Staking Contract** to distribute future staking rewards.
+- Once tokens are issued successfully on the dAppChain, a new **Sign** transaction request will pop-up on Portkey to **Transfer Tokens to the Staking Contract** to distribute future staking rewards.

 - Click on the **Approve** button and wait for the transaction to complete.